 This is because Upwork and other freelancer marketplaces like PeoplePerHour and Fiverr use a bidding model where freelancers are encouraged to lower their rates to compete for gigs.
 This means rates here aren’t necessarily reflective of actual market rates.
 For tech freelancers, it’s best to use a different kind of model to find work.

-How to Raise Your Rates Over Time
+How to Raise Your Rates Over Time as a Freelance Software Developer

 As a freelancer, you’re in charge of what you earn to a large extent.
 That means nobody is going to give you a pay rise unless you increase your rates yourself.